jeremyvlegros/jeremyvlegros/_posts/2023-10-18-status-x-1-dollar-to-fight-bots.md

 - "#twitter"
 ---

-It's making me smile, I am grateful for the `Twitter` buyout, I become a little more independent at each new policy × drama.
+I am grateful for the `Twitter` buyout, I become a little more independent at each new policy × drama.

-If they want to monetize the likes, I would not be able to use them anymore, so I will remove them from there.
+Monetizing the likes means I would not be able to use them anymore, so be it, I will remove them from there.